Summer Institute for

 Through a mixture of discussion, presentation, exercises, and service to SIIC, New Interculturalists will experience both the theory and practice of intercultural relations.
 This is one of two SIIC programs with a formal selection procedure, and enrollment is limited so participants can receive more personal attention.

-The total cost for the New Interculturalists Program (tuition and room and board for the session) is $1650.
+The total cost for the New Interculturalists Program (tuition and room and board for the session) is $TBD.
 New Interculturalists should arrive no later than 5:00 p.m.
-Sunday evening, July 8, and depart no sooner than Sunday morning, July 15.
+Sunday evening, July 7, and depart no sooner than Sunday morning, July 14.
 The application form can be downloaded here.
-The deadline for early acceptance, particularly for international applicants needing visas, is Friday, April 27, 2018.
-Applications will be accepted until Friday, June 8, 2018.
+Applications will be accepted until Friday, March 29, 2019.

 Fellows Program Faculty: